 • Vegetable Crops: Powdery Mildew of Cucurbits, Margaret T. McGrath, Dept. of Plant Pathology,

 • Powdery Mildew — Trees and Shrubs, University of Maryland Extension

 • Powdery Mildew on Cucurbits, Powdery Mildew on Cucurbits, University of Minnesota Extension,

 Yard and Garden

-• Powdery Mildew: Annuals, Bulbs, Groundcovers, Perennials and Vines, University of Maryland Extension
+• Powdery Mildew: Annuals and Herbaceous Perennials, University of Illinois Extension

 • Powdery Mildew Indoors, Missouri Botanical Garden